awjchen/SonoCleaner/SonoCleaner/usersGuide/usersGuide.md

 - Since we are satisfied with the matches, **click the 'Apply' button**.

-Clicking the 'Apply' button returns the controler to the home page and applies the previewed changes to the data.
+Clicking the 'Apply' button returns the controller to the home page and applies the previewed changes to the data.

 Had we not been satisfied, clicking 'Cancel' would have also returned the